 This phone is not delicate as numerous tests by other outlets have shown.
 However, when you hold and use it, you can’t shake the feeling that this phone cannot survive a drop without suffering more than just a scratch or two.
 Yes, it is a flagship and you should not drop it even accidentally.
 But it won’t help you if all you have to worry about is not to drop it, a feeling this phone can induce into you easily.
 This surely is the best smartphone design of the year till date but one that has to be ruined by using of a case/cover or by accidental damage.

 |Display Type||Quad HD resolution, Super AMOLED, Dual Curve, 18.5:9 aspect ratio|

 I have always preferred AMOLED displays to LCDs.
-They can get brighter, are more visible under sunlight and feel so much nicer to look at than LCDs.
+They can get extremely bright, are more visible under sunlight and feel so much nicer to look at than LCDs.
 But nothing compares to Samsung’s panels.
 However, do note that Galaxy S8’s screen’s aspect ratio is something you will have to get used to.
 The phone has become narrower than its predecessor and that’s not necessarily a good thing.
 Now, if you watch a movie in landscape mode, it most likely will have black bars on either side.
 You can blame it on the aspect ratio.
 However, for those who do a lot of reading, this screen is great.
 There is more text to read through without scrolling and messaging becomes easier too, as a result.

 If media consumption is your primary criteria, there is not better display than that of Galaxy S8 in the market.
 Brilliant job, Samsung!